Difference between Equity and Preference Shares

 Conclusion

-Equity shares have voting rights and potential for higher profits, but they're riskier and fluctuate more.
+Equity shares have voting rights and potential for higher profits, but they are riskier and fluctuate more.
 Preference shares provide stable fixed dividends but often no voting rights and lower returns.
 Both types can diversify your portfolio and grow wealth, but knowing their differences is key for smart investing based on your goals and risk tolerance.
+Equity shares offer higher profit potential but come with risks and volatility.
+Preference shares ensure stable dividends with less voting power.
+Understand these differences to align investments with financial goals and risk appetite.

 Trusted by 50 million+ customers in India, Bajaj Finserv App is a one-stop solution for all your financial needs and goals.